larslaun/sanntid_heis/Project/README.md

 Code execution
 --------------

-The code is runnable by first starting the elevatorserver:
+The code is runnable by first starting the elevator server:
 ```
 elevatorserver --port="ElevatorPort"
 ```